Tag Archives: Hyundai

 In auto, the gearbox does a fantastic job choosing gears, never hunting on the highway or holding gears for too long or too little in the canyons.
 There’s some real Goldilocks programming here.
 Porsche 911 PDK good?
 Nah.
 But it’ll give Volkswagen’s DSG a run for its money.

 I never sampled the manual Elantra N for those asking, but I did try the near-identical stick-and-turbo combo in a friend’s Veloster N. It’s great.
 Think of a slightly notchier Fiesta ST, from what I remember.
-Easy and accurate gates shifter with a friendly clutch.
+Easy and accurate shifter gates with a friendly clutch.
 Almost a Honda but not quite.

 The Hyundai Elantra N is a worthy warrior